What is a good APR for a credit card?

 How to qualify

 Not everyone is going to be able to find – or qualify for – a credit card that charges less than 10 percent APR.
 If you want a super-low interest rate card, you may have to turn to a credit union or smaller bank.
-The biggest issuers generally aren’t competitive on price.
+The biggest issuers generally compete on services, and aren’t as competitive on price.

-Eric Bahl, PenFed’s director of card product and channel development, says customers expect credit unions to include cards with extremely low interest rates in their portfolio.
+Eric Bahl, director of card product and channel development for PenFed Credit Union, says customers expect credit unions to include cards with extremely low interest rates in their portfolio.

 “We know that people trust us with low-rate loans and with low-rate credit cards,” Bahl says.
 “And when people trust you they pull your card out more often.”